bsgoud17/bshankargoud.github.io/index.md

 12. Participated a two days national workshop on “Application of Mathematics in various branches of Engineering and Bio-Sciences”, under TEQIP-IIorganized by Department of Mathematics and Humanities, ChaitanyaBharathi Institute of Technology(CBIT) during  13th -14th Aug 2013.
 13. Attended a six days “ Training programme for the Teacher of Engineering Colleges” sponsored by APSCHE in Association with JNTUH organized at JNTUH College of Engineering, Nachupally(Kondagattu), Karimnagar , on 19th -24th Nov 2012.

-COMPUTING SKILLS:
+#COMPUTING SKILLS:
-Applications: Microsoft Office Suite, Internet Explorer, Paint etc.
+Applications: Microsoft Office Suite, Internet Explorer, Paint
-Softwares: Origin Lab, Photoshop.
+Softwares: Origin Lab, Photoshop
-Operating Systems: Linux, Windows Vista, Windows XP.
+Operating Systems: Linux, Windows Vista, Windows XP

-PROGRAMMING SKILLS
+#PROGRAMMING SKILLS
-	C,C++,
+• C,C++
-	MATLAB, R Programming.
+• MATLAB, R Programming

-OTHER INFORMATION (IF ANY):
+#OTHER INFORMATION (IF ANY)
 1. Qualified CSIR-UGC NET for Assistant Professor/ Lecturer in December 2016.
 2. Qualified Telangana state eligibility test for Lectureship Assistant Professor/ Lecturer   in JUNE 2017.

-OTHER SKILLS
+#OTHER SKILLS
 • Knowledge of research methodologies.
 • Data and information collection.
 • Writing and presenting reports.
 • Have lead several seminars for undergraduates and PG in the Department of Mathematics.
 • Postgraduate Demonstrator, Regularly supervise practical’s for undergraduate students.